hssrobotics23/docs/README.md

 ## Visualize in Jupyter notebook

+Run `python3 -m jupyterlab`, and navigate to `visualize.ipynb`.
 Include your own image `jpg` or `png` files in the `inputs` directory.

 ## Performance in Jupyter notebook

+Run `python3 -m jupyterlab`, and navigate to `performance.ipynb`.
 Measure performance on the synthetic spice image dataset.

 ## Reproducing locally with Docker